hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Once AutoFlashGUI succeed, continue to [Final Type 2 steps](#final-type-2-steps) below.

-#### Final Type 2 steps
+### Final Type 2 steps

-!!! warning "Is current SSH server permanent?"
+!!! warning "Is the current SSH server permanent?"
     If the tool you used does not know how to correctly set permanent root access on your firmware, it will create a temporary SSH dropbear instance on port `6666`.
 You will configure dropbear in order to run a permanent LAN-side SSH server later on following this guide.

 Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.